voidnologo/shadowrun/_posts/2018-12-14-renraku_arcology_part2.md

 Clem, maybe letting his frustration get the best of him just a tiny bit, suggested that maybe Aneki should try the puzzle.
-Aneki shrugged innocently and began to wander into the room, stopped only when Ronan and Dodger pulled him back, giving the orc their nastiest looks.
+Aneki shrugged innocently and began to wander into the room, stopped only when Ronin and Dodger pulled him back, giving the orc their nastiest looks.

 After a brief consultation, the runners decided to attempt the puzzle themselves.
 Clem